juanpc2018/Amiga-Guide-4000-4000T/README.md

 There were changes over the years to accomodate New technologies "better graphics like [AGA](https://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture) more ARCADE Graphics custom chips </br>
 Arcade machines price was 10x more, Dual CPU's Dedicated Sprite accelerator vs. Commodore 64, but were "1 trick pony" </br>
 Amiga was imspired by Arcade machines advanced graphics technology, but "Swiss Army Knife" tewchnology. </br>
-The Only mistake in the Amiga series, in my opinion was removing the SID Analog Audio Synth from the C64 / C128 </br>
+The Only mistake in the Amiga series, in my opinion was removing the [SID 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) Analog Audio Synth from the C64 / C128 </br>
-At same time, PC's were having Yamaha 4-Op Synth Adlib compatible, and up to 32MB Waveform GM Sampler soundcards AWE64. </br>
+Around same era, PC's were having Yamaha 4-Op Synths "Adlib compatible", MIDI Roland MT-32, or up to 32MB Waveform GM Sampler soundcards AWE64 based on Ensoniq technology. </br>

-Motorola also did changes to the CPU's 68k 020 030 [040](https://en.wikipedia.org/wiki/Motorola_68040) 060 to increase speed, less common instructions were removed, </br>
+Motorola also did changes to the CPU's 68k 020 030 [040](https://en.wikipedia.org/wiki/Motorola_68040) [060](https://en.wikipedia.org/wiki/Motorola_68060) to increase speed, less common instructions were removed, </br>
 architectures were combined: 040 = 030 + [68882](https://en.wikipedia.org/wiki/Motorola_68881) FPU "80387" </br>
 060 was redesigned for [SuperScalar](https://en.wikipedia.org/wiki/Superscalar_processor) architecture, like SGI RISC CPUs </br>
-with dual pipelines "Pseudo-Parallelism / Early Pre-Dual Core Era" </br>
+with dual pipelines "Pseudo-Parallelism / early pre-Dual Core era" </br>
 transistor technology was improved with every revision </br>
 many improvements were made But...
 100% backward compatibility was lost. </br> some SW designed for Kickstart ROM v1.3 & 68K 000 CPU's  </br>